sowmyakth/true_gal_colors/README.md

 ## Output:
-Fits files with galaxy images (in multiple bands), files with psf images (in multiple bands), main catalog file, selection file and fits file.
+Fits files with galaxy images (in multiple bands), files with psf images (in multiple bands), main catalog file, selection file and fit file.